What is a bunion (Hallux Valgus)?

 Recent research has reported that bunion formation begins with a rotation of the first metatarsal bone.
 In fact, 85% of bunion patients have rotation of the first metatarsal bone (third plane deformity) which has historically been overlooked and not addressed with traditional bunion surgery.

 The MTP bone is misaligned in three dimensions, it is vertical and horizontally misaligned and rotated.
 Traditional bunion surgery addresses only two problems, the vertical and horizontal misalignment of the MTP bone.
 Because the remaining third anatomic dimension, rotation, is not treated with traditional bunion surgery, more than 50% of patients suffer recurrence of their bunion within a few years of the surgery.

 Now there is a better way.
 A new procedure called Lapiplasty is a game changer.
 All Ortho Illinois podiatric surgical providers are certified by the surgeon who developed and patented this revolutionary technique.

 What is lapiplasty?

 Lapiplasty is a “3D Bunion Correction” a paradigm shift in surgical correction.
 For the first time, this surgery allows for the correction of the bunion in 3 anatomic dimensions for complete anatomical alignment and stabilization of the unstable MTP joint which is the root cause of bunion formation.

 With lapiplasty the metatarsal bone is fully repaired using specialized instrumentation.
-The procedure realigns the bone, corrects the rotation, removes the bunion bump and straightens the big toe without cutting the bone!
-Titanium plates permanently secure the bone and joint to retain the correction.
+The procedure realigns the bone, corrects the rotation, removes the bunion bump and straightens the big toe.
+Titanium plates permanently secure the joint to retain the correction.